 A Swimm Playlist is just what it sounds like: a collection of documents, links, videos, Markdown files, and images stored as a Playlist collection in a particular order.
-They can be shared with anyone in a Swimm workspace and changes are tracked with git, with all the benefits of commits and branches.
+They can be shared with anyone who has access to the repo, and changes are tracked with Git, with all the benefits of commits and branches.

 Common usages of Playlists are:

 - An onboarding program for an individual or a role.